ndlopes-github/RailwayOptSitePos/README.md

 To run the model, follow the steps below:

 0. Open a console or terminal at the project directory.

 1. Run the following command:

-      >julia scripts/model_sim.jl
+         $julia scripts/model_sim.jl

-         This command executes one instance of the model with n = 64 (see Table 3 for more details).
+      >   This command executes one instance of the model with n = 64 (see Table 3 for more details).

 * Note: The previous command can be replaced by the usage of an IDE such as VSCode or by running the script in the Julia REPL.